MackCesar/cot-vs-tot/README.md

 • Reasoning is not “one prompt and done.”
 Different strategies yield different results. \
 • Self‑consistency and tree‑based approaches can uncover better reasoning paths than plain chain‑of‑thought. \
 • Prompting alone can provide research‑level insights without any model fine‑tuning.

-This repo is a research playground for myself: it’s not about state-of-the-art results, but about learning how reasoning methods differ in practice.

 ### References
 • [Chain-of-Thought Prompting](https://arxiv.org/abs/2201.11903)\